DaveJuel/ncslocator/README.md

 # README #

-This file is to instruct you installing and successfully running ncslocator.
+This file is to instruct you installing and successfully running odelima.

 ### What is this repository for? ###

-* ncslocator is an app to help you localize the nearest and cheapest service near you.
+* odelima is an app to help you localize the nearest and cheapest service near you and have it delivered where you are.
 * Version 0.0.1 beta

 ### INSTALLATION PREREQUISITES ###